corbinat/Cordar/README.md

 std::string name = parser["Person"][1]["Name"];
 ```
 In this example, `name` would contain `Bob`.
 A couple of other notable things in this example:
 * The cCordar parser does not enforce that each element of the array contain the same key/value pairs.
+There is also no built-in schema functionality.
-* `parser["Person"]["Name"]` is equivalent to `parser["Person"][0]["Name"]`.
-This means that a simple non-array named group, such as the one in the first Named Group example, can also be interpreted as an array of size 1.
+* You may notice the array syntax in cordar makes it easy grow the array.
+Simply tack on an additional set of curly braces to add an element to the array.
+In fact, a normal named group or dictionary, such as the one in the previous example, can already be considered an array of size 1.
+For simplicity, the array index can be omitted in that case. `parser["Person"]["Name"]` is equivalent to `parser["Person"][0]["Name"]`.

-### Simple Array
+### Simple Array/List
 test.cor file:
 ```
 Names: